Intersection theory on non-archimedean analytic spaces: The category of finite correspondences

 In this section, we will define the additive category $\mathrm{Cor}_K$ of finite correspondences of $K$-analytic spaces.
 We will follow the notation in \cite{ayoub2015motifs} and the idea in \cite[Lecture~1]{mazza2006lecture}.

-For the $K$-analytic spaces in this section, we always mean separated, quasi-paracompact, strictly $K$-analytic spaces, the category of such spaces is exactly the category of separated, quasi-paracompact, $K$-rigid spaces by \cite[Theorem~1.6.1]{berkovich1993etale}.
+For the $K$-analytic spaces in this section, we always mean separated, quasi-paracompact (see \cite[Definition~8.12]{bosch2014lecture} for quasi-paracompactness), strictly $K$-analytic spaces, the category of such spaces is exactly the category of separated, quasi-paracompact, $K$-rigid spaces by \cite[Theorem~1.6.1]{berkovich1993etale}.

-A $K$-analytic space is said to be quasi-smooth if it is geometrically regular at each point, see \cite[Corollary~5.3.5]{ducros2018families}.
+A $K$-analytic space is said to be \emph{quasi-smooth} if it is geometrically regular at each point, see \cite[Corollary~5.3.5]{ducros2018families}.
 In particular, a quasi-smooth space is regular.

-\begin{definition} Let $X$ be a quasi-smooth, connected $K$-analytic space, and $Y$ any $K$-analytic space.
-An {\bf elementary correspondence} from $X$ to $Y$ is an irreducible closed subset $W$ of $X\times Y$ whose associated integral subspace is finite and surjective over $X$.
+\begin{definition} Let $X$ be a quasi-smooth, connected $K$-analytic space, and $Y$ a $K$-analytic space.
+An \emph{elementary correspondence} from $X$ to $Y$ is an irreducible closed subset $W$ of $X\times Y$ whose associated integral subspace is finite and surjective over $X$.

-By an elementary corresponding from a quasi-smooth non-connected $K$-analytic space $X$ to $Y$, we mean an elementary correspondence from a connected component of $X$ to $Y$.
+For an elementary correspondence from a quasi-smooth non-connected $K$-analytic space $X$ to $Y$, we mean an elementary correspondence from a connected component of $X$ to $Y$.